Jokler/nora/README.md

 ## Installing
 On Arch Linux the AUR package `nora` can be used.

+On NetBSD `nora` is available through the main pkgsrc repository thanks to 0323pin.

 Anywhere else binaries can be found under the [releases](https://github.com/Jokler/nora/releases) section or `cargo install nora` can be used to install nora through cargo.